ArdenB/TSSRESTREND/NCdemo/README.md

 # Applying the TSS.RESTREND package to Netcdf spatial data

 This folder gives and example of how TSS-RESTREND R package can be used to do analysis on netcdf format spatial data.
 It uses a mix of python and R because that is the way I process data.
 The implementation here is not computationally efficient and massive performance gains can be achieved using pythons dask+xarray+scikit-learn to compute statistics on the entire dataset to calculate the observed change, the CO2, the climate change and climate variability components.
+THis folder contains the example code necessary to reproduce the results in Burrell et al. ([2020](https://doi.org/10.1038/s41467-020-17710-7))

 This guide is broken up into 3 sections: